serengil/chefboost/README.md

 prediction = chef.predict(config, models, test_instance)
 ```

-Recursive algorithms such as GBM creates multiple rules in that directory.
-Predictions will be the sum of all trees.
+Recursive algorithms such as GBM, Random Forest or Adaboost create several rules in that directory.
+Predictions will be the sum of all  tree predictions.
+Chefboost.predict method handles to find recursive predictions.

 ```
 config = {'enableGBM': True, 'epochs': 7, 'learning_rate': 1}